flotpython/webintro/notebooks/62-vscode-extensions.md

 <!-- #region slideshow={"slide_type": ""} -->
 ## auto close tag

-well, I take it you guess what that does; although it felt like this was working for me already before I installed this extension
+when you type, say <code>&lt;div&gt;</code>, it will automatically add the closing tag; I feel like this was working for me already before I installed this extension, so it's my feeling that it is not (no longer ?) needed
 <!-- #endregion -->